-While you may first consult with your family doctor, he or she may refer you to a doctor who specializes in sports medicine or orthopedic surgery.
+You might first consult with your family doctor, who might refer you to a doctor who specializes in sports medicine or orthopedic surgery.

 What you can do

 - Write down your symptoms and when they began.